ekerrison/RadioSED/README.md

 ## Citation

-If this code is of any use to you in your research, we would appreciate a reference to our forthcoming paper.
+If this code is of any use to you in your research, please use the DOI above to cite it directly.
+We would appreciate a reference to our forthcoming paper.

 ## License